HeroGamers/MyDog/README.md

 *	The ability to add currently existing Tamed Wolves to the MyDog system, and register them as new Dogs (interact with them).
 *	Configurable all the way from the sound on LevelUp to the messages displayed (excluding error messages for now...)

-### TODO Feature-list
+### ToDo Feature-list
-*	Add inventory to Dogs, so they can wear armor and take less damage.
-*	Config with customizable experience values for entities.
-*	For the full list, visit the [TODO list](https://github.com/DoggyCraftDK/MyDog/projects/1).
+To view the list of features, please visit the [project page](https://github.com/users/HeroGamers/projects/1).

+For new feature requests, please open a GitHub Issue.

 ## Resources
 *	Resource page on [Spigot](https://www.spigotmc.org/resources/mydog.70260/).